sarecycline

 Patient/Family Teaching

-• Advise patient to report the signs of superinfection (black, furry overgrowth on the tongue; vaginal itching or discharge; loose or foul-smelling stools) or intracranial hypertension (IH) (headache, blurred vision, diplopia, vision loss).
-Women who are overweight, of childbearing age or have a history of IH are at greater risk for developing IH.
+- Advise patient to report the signs of superinfection (black, furry overgrowth on the tongue; vaginal itching or discharge; loose or foul-smelling stools) or intracranial hypertension (headache, blurred vision, diplopia, vision loss).
+Women of reproductive potential who are overweight are at greater risk for developing intracranial hypertension.

-• Rep: May cause fetal harm.
-May permanently turn a baby or child's teeth yellow-gray-brown during tooth development during the second and third trimesters of pregnancy, and from birth to 8 years of age.
+- Rep: May cause fetal harm.
+May permanently turn a baby or child's teeth yellow-gray-brown during tooth development during the 2nd and 3rd trimesters of pregnancy, and from birth to 8 yr.
 May also slow bone growth in infants and children.
 Advise females of reproductive potential to use a nonhormonal method of contraception and avoid breastfeeding during therapy.
 Advise patient to notify health care professional promptly if pregnancy is suspected.
 May reduce fertility in males; avoid use in males attempting to conceive a child.

 Evaluation/Desired Outcomes